n1v0lg/strees/README.md

 This might take a while.
 Once it's done you should get a bash terminal inside a Docker container.

-The folder that contains `strees` is mounted into container.
+The folder that contains `strees` is mounted into the container.
 This means that you can modify the source files *outside* Docker and the changes will show up inside the instance.

 From the Docker terminal prompt `cd ../strees/`.

 Run `bash test.sh`.
 This should eventually print `All tests OK.`

-To run all tests and examples with the output shown, run `bast run.sh`.
+To run all tests and examples with the output shown, run `bash run.sh test_all.py`.

-The main code is under `c45/c45.py`.
-A good entry point is the `c45` method, and `main`.
+The core implementation is under `c45/c45.py`.
+A good entry point is the `c45` method.

 Note that once you exit the terminal, the Docker container will shut down.
 You don't need to rebuild it.
 Just run to restart it and get another bash session: